Postgraduate Certificate in Midwifery Practice

 Already a registered midwife and looking for a way to extend your professional expertise?

 This postgraduate programme is ideal as it is flexible, practice-focused and relevant.
-You'll do four courses that focus on aspects of midwifery practice and critically analyse your own midwifery experiences as a means of adding depth to your knowledge base.
+You'll do four nine-week courses that focus on aspects of midwifery practice and critically analyse your own midwifery experiences as a means of adding depth to your knowledge base.
 Tailored to meet your individual needs, our online learning option enables you to study from home.
-You'll also come along to one, two-day workshop where you'll have the chance to engage with other learners.
-Benefit from the support of experienced lecturers and the opportunity for networking while gaining new skills.
+Benefit from the support of experienced lecturers while gaining new skills.

 A perfect springboard into further study, the Postgraduate Certificate allows you to start slowly and increase your qualifications as you go.
-Each programme contributes to the next so that four papers successfully completed in the Certificate mean you only need four more to achieve the Postgraduate Diploma in Midwifery.
+Each programme contributes to the next so that four papers successfully completed in the Certificate mean you only need two (30 credit) or four (15 credit) more to achieve the Postgraduate Diploma in Midwifery.
 Online learning resources may include PowerPoint presentations, worksheets, word documents, interactive web pages and links to relevant electronic documents or websites.

 International